-Are you short on time in Moab, Utah and trying to decide which National Park you should visit between Arches vs Canyonlands?
-Well, we have insider news for you that will be like sweet music to your ears: You can visit both Arches and Canyonlands in one lightening fast day.
+Are you short on time in Moab Utah and can’t decide which National Park you should visit between Arches vs Canyonlands?
+Well, we have news for you that will be like sweet music to your ears: You can visit both Arches and Canyonlands in one unforgettable day.

-You’re in for a long (and awesome) day, but follow this step-by-step walkthrough itinerary and it will be a memorable one!
+You’re in for a long day, but follow this step-by-step walkthrough itinerary and it will be a memorable one.

-Having visited both National Parks on our epic 3 month US road trip, we can tell you with confidence that both Arches and Canyonlands should be visited on your Utah adventure.
+Having visited both National Parks on our epic 3 month US road trip, we can tell you with confidence that both Arches and Canyonlands should be visited.

-This whirlwind one day itinerary begins early and ends late but you will leave Moab having ticked off the best bits of both Arches and Canyonlands National Parks.
+This whirlwind one day itinerary begins early and ends late but you will leave Moab having ticked off the best bits of both Arches and Canyonlands.

 Buckle up for a rollercoaster ride through two of Utah’s Mighty 5 in under 24 hours!

 *Please note this post may contain affiliate links.
 If you click on one of them, we may earn a small commission at no extra cost to you!
 We recommend only products we use and as always, all ideas or opinions expressed in this post are entirely ours.
 Thank you for the support and happy travels!*

 Arches has one of the most fascinating and magnificent landscapes of all US National Parks and considering the company, that is a bold statement.
 Canyons are cool, no doubt about it.
 But more than 2,000 arched sandstone rock formations are unique and defy explanation.

 You know those times where you shake your head in disbelief or raise your eyebrows in appreciation – expect those moments at Arches.

 You will find yourself asking ‘how on Earth did those arches form?!’ on several occasions!